Posts

 Image

-People call this is an age of social media.
+This is the age of social media.
 We consume lots of information from these sources.
-The usefulness of these vast quantities of information might be questioned but if you know what to consume, you will always find some good stuff.
-This YouTube video published by TED https://www.youtube.com/watch?=D9Ihs241zeg was shared by one of my friends in social media.
+The usefulness of these vast quantities of information might be questioned, but if you know what to consume, you will always find some good stuff.
+This YouTube video published by TED https://www.youtube.com/watch?=D9Ihs241zeg was shared by one of my friends on social media.
 This video was published ten years back, in 2009.
-It is still relevant in many ways for us and inspired me to write single stories about Nepal.
+It is still relevant to us in many ways, and it inspired me to write stories about Nepal.
 I was strolling in the streets of New York.
 A guy in his early thirties came to me and asked something in his language.
 I looked at him with a surprise!
 He questioned me, “Don’t you understand Hindi?”
-I replied him back, "I am from Nepal".
+I replied to him back, "I am from Nepal".
 Then, he started talking in English.
 My wife has a similar story to share.
-In her first day of college at the University of Otago, New Zealand, a student from India came to her and asked, “From which state of India, are you?&qu
+On her first day of college at the University of Otago, New Zealand, a student from India came to her and asked, “From which state of India are you?"
+He didn

 Urgency to act as a global-citizen of biosphere